stevenpencle/D6-LOA/README_NEW.md

 The _Services_ namespace is where the interface contracts that describe the _Infrastructure_ service implementations are located.

 - **IBlobStorageProvider** Interface for _Infrastructure BlobStorageProvider_.
+- **IEdmsService** Interface for _Infrastructure EdmsService_.
 - **IEmailService** Interface for _Infrastructure EmailService_.
+- **ISignatureService** Interface for _Services SignatureService_.
 - **IStaffService** Interface for _Infrastructure StaffService_.
+- **SignatureService** Service for converting between data-url and binary image.

 #### Server - Controllers

 The _Controllers_ namespace contains the APIs for the endpoints exposed by the server application.

-**FIREWALL** Controllers have the sole responsibility for enforcing security concerns within the application.
+**Authorize()** Controllers have the sole responsibility for enforcing security concerns within the application.
 Make sure you use the _Authorize()_ attribute and evaluate the current principal's role appropriately to restrict access to API methods in your application!

+- **Edms** API for creating, retrieving, and versioning documents in the FDOT's EDMS.
 - **Email** API for sending an email via the _IEmailService_.
 You will need to make sure the _Authorize()_ attribute is applied appropriately for you application's usage.
 You will probably not use this controller if you just send emails from the server application (other controllers or business services).
 In that case, just inject the IEmailService and use it directly.
+- **Map** API for saving and retrieving GeoJSON data stored in BLOB storage.
 - **Security** API for retrieving a _ClientToken_ and impersonation (in development).
 Unlike the other controllers, the _Security_ controller also exposes some synchronous endpoints for redirecting to the _Open ID_ identity providers for authentication.
+- **Signature** API for saving and retrieving data-url encoded signature images stored in BLOB storage.
 - **Site** API for retrieving global site data like header and footer resources.
 - **Staff** API for accessing the _IStaffService_.
 - **Storage** API for accessing the _IBlobStorageProvider_.
 You will need to make sure the _Authorize()_ attribute is applied appropriately for you application's usage.